Kimberlee97/tp/docs/UserGuide.md

 #### Find by address: `find a/`

 You can search for contacts based on their address.
-This is particularly useful when you are managing properties in specific neighbourhoods or planing site visits in the same area.
+This is particularly useful when you are managing properties in specific neighbourhoods or planning site visits in the same area.

 **Format:** `find a/KEYWORD [MORE_KEYWORDS]`